wax-office-of-inspector-general/waxguilds/reports/guild.taco/latest.md

 ### <ins>Marketing</ins>

-**A) Onboarding on WAX through Monster Rooms, part 2**: After a successful Monster Rooms drop and staking on Magic Eden, we are keep on onboarding Solana and Ethereum users on WAX through Promo Codes handed by the WAX team.
-The more giveaways, contests and activities we build around Monster Rooms PFPs, will bring users to connect with WAX or revamp their unused wallets.

-**B) Second WAX x Solana cross chain projects Collab**: After the Monster Rooms and Wuffi collab, we are building a new WAX/Solana cross chain collab.
-We are going to announced soon the collab with Elementerra, which has a big community coming from WAX, in order to strenghten the WAX brand on Solana.
-The bigger the partnerships for Monster Rooms, the ore eyeballs will be brought to WAX.
+**A) Onboarding on WAX through Monster Rooms, part 3**: We are continuing to onboard users on WAX through Monster Rooms.
+This time, we airdropped a free Acryptia Custom Deck (an NFT which is exclusively on WAX) to all the Monster Rooms PFP holders who connected their WAX and Solana wallet.
+A lot of players created a WAX wallet to receive the perk, and they're now actively playing Acryptia.

+**B) 20B WUF distributed**: We distributed 10B WUF to Monster Rooms PFP holders.
+We're going to distributed 10 more B on July 29th.
+With multiple usecases attached to WUF on the WAX chain (MEAL, events, utility) this is another instrument to bring more users on WAX.

-**C) Raids**: Taco community is raiding on WUF and other Twitter pages to increase the knowledge of its partners around the Web3
+**C) Raids**: Taco community and Monster Rooms community in particular is raiding on WUF and other Twitter pages to increase the knowledge of its partners around the Web3

 **D) Community Outreach**: Taco's community outreach consists of Twitch, Medium, Discord and Telegram channels, with new contents generated every day.

 **Discord**
 - link: https://discord.gg/tacocrypto
-- 13,687 members
+- 13,029 members
-- 252 servers following
+- 255 servers following
-- 1,200 new members
-- 28,000 messages sent
+- 24,500 messages sent

 **Twitter**
 - Link: https://twitter.com/tacowax
-- 15,800 Followers (Taco)
+- 15,700 Followers (Taco)
-- 14,300 Followers (Monster Rooms)
+- 13,000 Followers (Monster Rooms)

 **Instagram**
 - Link: https://www.instagram.com/taco.wax/